Avoiding Tree Removal Errors: How to Know if a Tree is Protected

-Trees play an important part in the environment as they provide shade, clean air and aesthetic value our surroundings.
-However, not all trees are alike and some have additional protection status, making it illegal to perform any work without permission.
-If you’re thinking of having a tree removed, it’s essential to understand the status of protection for the tree you’re considering, and the steps you have to follow to be in compliance with the law.
-This article we’ll help you understand the process of determining whether trees are protected and what you need be doing to make sure that you comply with the law.
+Trees play an important contribution to our ecosystem as they provide shade, clean air and aesthetic value to our surroundings.
+However, not all trees are identical and some are granted extra protection status, which makes it illegal to do any activity without authorization.
+If you’re considering having a tree removed it is essential to know the status of protection for the tree in question and the steps you have to take to comply with the law.
+This article we’ll guide you through the steps to determine if the tree is protected and what you will need be doing to make sure that you are following the law.

 What is a protected tree?

-A protected tree is one that can be subject to specific legal restrictions, and it’s illegal to carry out works on a tree without having the appropriate permissions.
-There are two types of protection that a tree might have: preservation orders and protection orders.
+A protected tree can be subject to specific legal restrictions, and it’s illegal to carry out works on a tree without the required permissions.
+There are two kinds of protection a tree could be protected by - statutory protection and preservation orders.

-In the context of the law trees are protected under the law, and they are subject to Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities in order to protect trees of significant value to the public and to ensure that they do not get damaged or destroyed.
+As a matter of statutory protection trees are protected by law and are in the hands of Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities in order to protect trees of significant public value and to ensure that they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs but are issued from the Secretary of State responsible for Environment.
-The trees that are protected by preservation orders are considered to have exceptional worth and are therefore protected from all work, which includes felling.
+Preservation orders are similar to TPOs but are put in place from the Secretary of State responsible for Environment.
+Trees with preservation orders are considered to be of exceptional value and are shielded from any work, including the felling.

-To determine whether trees are protected, you need to verify if it’s under an TPO or preservation or protection order.
-It is done by contacting the authorities in your area and asking them search for records.
+To determine whether trees are protected, you need to verify if it’s in the process of being subject to the protection of a TPO or preservation orders.
+This can be done by contacting your municipal authority, and asking them to check for records.

 TPO search

-To search for the TPO to locate one, contact an Tree and Woodland officer from your local authority, who will be able to tell you whether the tree is protected.
-They’ll also be able advise you about the next steps to follow if the tree is protected.
+To find an TPO You can reach the Tree and Woodland Officer at the local authority.
+They will be able to tell you if the tree is protected.
+They’ll also be able to advise you about the next steps to take if the tree is protected.

 Preservation order search

-To search for a preservation order you’ll need to call secretary of state for Environment.
-They can inform you whether the tree is protected and provide you with the required information and guidelines.
+In order to search for a preservation order, you must contact Secretary of State, Department of the Environment.
+They will be able to tell you whether the tree is protected and give you the information you require and direction.

 FAQs:

-Yes, you are able to appeal a TPO or preservation decision if you believe that it is not justified.
-You will have to provide evidence to support your argument and demonstrate your argument as to why it is not necessary to appeal the TPO or the preservation decision isn’t necessary.
+Yes, you are able to appeal a TPO or preservation order if you feel that it is not justified.
+But, you’ll need be able to present evidence to back your claim and explain your argument as to why you believe that the TPO or order to preserve isn’t necessary.

-It is illegal to remove a protected tree without obtaining permission from the appropriate authorities.
-If you require the tree to be removed then you must seek permission from the council and provide proof to back your claim.
+It is unlawful to take down a protected tree without obtaining the required permissions.
+If you require removal of the tree then you must seek permission from the council and provide the evidence needed to prove your case.

 Conclusion

-To conclude, knowing if the tree is protected is a vital step in ensuring that any tree work carried out legally.
-If you know the various types of protection and the best way to determine if they are protected, you can ensure that you’re following the law and are protecting the trees that you are responsible for.
-If you are unsure about the nature of the protection of the tree you are in charge of, we suggest seeking advice from an experienced tree expert such as Christchurch Arborist.
-Our team of experienced arborists can advise you on the protection status of your trees and walk you through the required steps to ensure that you are following the law.
-With our experience and dedication to providing high-quality tree services we will help you maintain the beauty and worth that your trees have.
-Contact us now by calling 0800 480 554 to schedule a appointment, and let us help you keep your trees protected and healthy.
+In conclusion, discovering whether trees are protected is an essential step to ensure that any tree work is carried out legally.
+Understanding the different kinds of protection and how to identify them it is possible to be sure that you’re in compliance with the law and are protecting the trees in your care.
+If you’re not sure about the status of protection for the tree you are in charge of, we suggest seeking advice from an expert in tree care such as Christchurch Arborist.
+Our arborists are experienced and will be able to advise you about the protection status of your trees and walk you through the necessary steps to ensure that you are acting within the law.
+With our experience and dedication to provide high-quality tree services, we can help you keep the beauty and worth for your tree.
+Call us now by calling 0800 480 554 to schedule a appointment, and let us help you keep your trees protected and healthy.